 Barter Often times we are willing to work out a deal for items or skills you might have.

 Handmade all natural soaps - visit our page featuring our new line of Woodstock Soaps

 Pricing: Sold by whole hog only $2.85 hanging weight (buyer responsible for processing costs)

-Current status: Two gilts currently growing out that were born summer 2016.
+Current status: Two gilts currently growing out that were born fall 2016.
 Contact us for availability.

 We will be raising pastured pork for buyers.
 Selling whole hog only.
 But our hogs are smaller so you won't be overrun with pork!
 We will raise the pig on a pasture of primarily grasses and clovers (and a few other assorted plants) in summer.
 Supplemented with fermented non-gmo grains (barley and oats primarily) and organic vegetables from our garden and plantings made specifically for the livestock.
 In the winter months we feed organic hay, fodder and the same non-gmo feed mixture we feed in summer.